grayhemp/pgtoolkit/README.md

 - [PostgreSQL-Consulting.com](http://www.postgresql-consulting.com)
   for a huge amount of ideas and lots of testing
 - Lonni Friedman for your ideas
-- Rural Hunter for ideas and testing.
+- Rural Hunter for ideas and testing
+- Hubert "depesz" Lubaczewski for testing, useful hints and code contributions
+- Gonzalo Gil for testing.

 [CHANGES.md]: CHANGES.md
 [TODO.md]: TODO.md